rabbitmq/rabbitmq-website/versioned_docs/version-3.13/feature-flags/index.md

     <td>
       Removes `max_segment_size_bytes` from the list of policy keys that can be dynamically updated for streams.
-Changing `max_segment_size_bytes` for an existing cluster is not safe, so it is not a good fit for dynamic policy-based updates.
+Changing `max_segment_size_bytes` for an existing cluster is not safe, so it is not a good fit for dynamic policy-based updates
     </td>
   </tr>